Projective completions of graded unipotent quotients: Introduction

 The geometric quotient $X^{\hat{s}}/H$ and its projective completions can depend in principle not only on the linearisation of the action of $H$ but also (in the external case) on the choice of semi-direct product $\hat{H} = H \rtimes \GG_m$ and extension of the linear action of $H$ to $\hat{H}$ (an \lq extended' or \lq graded' linearisation in the sense of \cite{BDK}) or (in the internal case) the choice of a central one-parameter subgroup of $R$ whose adjoint action on the Lie algebra of $U$ has only strictly positive weights.
-It is possible to study the dependence on these choices, and to arrive at a picture similar to classical \lq variation of GIT' \cite{DolgHu,Thaddeus}; this will appear in forthcoming work \cite{BJK}.
-In the case $\kk = \CC$ one can also use modifications of the symplectic quotient and implosion constructions to describe these quotients in terms of analogues of moment maps \cite{GJS,KPEN,BKmoment} and to extend the methods of \cite{K,K2} to study their cohomology \cite{BKmoment}.
+It is possible to study the dependence on these choices, and to arrive at a picture similar to classical \lq variation of GIT' \cite{DolgHu,Thaddeus}; see \cite{BJK}.

+In the case $\kk = \CC$ one can also use modifications of the symplectic quotient and implosion constructions to describe these quotients in terms of analogues of moment maps \cite{bkcoh,GJS,KPEN,K5} and to extend the methods of \cite{K,K2} to study their cohomology \cite{bkcoh}, with applications to the Green--Griffiths--Lang and Kobayashi hyperbolicity conjectures for generic hypersurfaces in a projective space \cite{bkGGL}.

-The best known examples of moduli spaces which can be constructed using classical GIT are moduli spaces of stable curves and of (semi)stable sheaves over a fixed nonsingular projective variety.
-This more general version of GIT can be used (with $H$ the parabolic subgroup associated to a maximally destabilising one-parameter subgroup) to construct moduli spaces of unstable objects with suitable fixed discrete invariants, such as unstable curves \cite{Jackson} or unstable sheaves \cite{BHJK}.
+The best known examples of moduli spaces which can be constructed using classical GIT are moduli spaces of stable curves and of (semi)stable sheaves over a fixed nonsingular projective scheme.
+This more general version of GIT can be used (with $H$ the parabolic subgroup associated to a maximally destabilising one-parameter subgroup, or a closely related subgroup with internally graded unipotent radical) to construct moduli spaces of unstable objects with suitable fixed discrete invariants, such as unstable curves \cite{Jackson} or unstable sheaves \cite{BHJK}.